In this pea shoot, bacon, and pecorino salad recipe, peas, and pea shoots, and pea sprouts mingle with smoky bacon and sharp sheep’s cheese.

-Three parts of the pea plant are featured in this hearty spring salad: the pea itself (both shelled peas and sugar snaps); the shoot, which is the tender green leaf or tendrils of the pea plant; and the pea sprout, which is the beginning stage of the plant.
+Three parts of the pea plant are featured in this hearty pea shoot, bacon, and pecorino salad: the pea itself (both shelled peas and sugar snaps); the shoot, which is the tender green leaf or tendrils of the pea plant; and the pea sprout, which is the beginning stage of the plant.
 If you cannot find pea shoots or tendrils at your local farmers’ market, substitute any tender spring greens in their place.–Cathy Mantuano and Tony Mantuano

 The author recommends pouring a crisp white wine such as a Sauvignon Blanc with this upgraded take on that creamy pea, bacon, and cubed Velveeta salad that was a ’70s classic.
 (What are you waiting for?
 Don’t you have a bottle of wine to uncork?)